arush414/MA324_GROUP2_QUANTILE_REGRESSION/README.md

 **<h2>Disclaimer</h2>**

-The work is just for exploration purpose.
+the work is just for exploration purpose.
 Any significant output can not be published or made commercialised without mentor's consent.
 You agree with the fact that it is fully mentor's discretion whether future extension of the work will bring you as a contributor.